c2corg/c2c_images/README.md

 `AUTO_ORIENT_ORIGINAL`: `1` to rotate the uploaded image according to the EXIF orientation.
 Default is `0`.

+`GENERATE_WEBP`: `1` to generate webp thumbnails along with jpeg/png/gif
+ones.
+Default is `0`.
+Ignored if imagemagick does not support writing to this format.

+`GENERATE_AVIF`: `1` to generate avif thumbnails along with jpeg/png/gif
+ones.
+Default is `0`.
+Ignored if imagemagick does not support writing to this format.

 `CACHE_CONTROL`: Cache-Control value to be set to all the images uploaded to s3.
 Default is `public, max-age=3600`.